Bob must perform a filibuster for in-universe reasons.

-- Muertitos: Ankhmutes' mother has to ask her to continue the filibuster while she goes to the bathroom.
+- In the webcomic Muertitos (Tumblr mirror), Ankhmutes' mother has to ask her to continue the filibuster while she goes to the bathroom.
 Since she has no interest in what's being discussed, she just reads her fanfics aloud instead.

 - The old rules for United States Senate filibusters are where this trope got its start.
 While the rules have been changed (repeatedly) in the last quarter of a century or so, originally, to filibuster, a single Senator had to hold the floor by speaking continuously.
 He didn't have to stay on topic; he just had to keep talking (with three exceptions: he could yield to a question, a point of order, or a point of personal privilege).